juakob/WebRTC-haxe-guide/README.md

                                           8-the channel is creatd

-The step 3 and 7 are not shown in the code, but its just getting the data from the server and calling setSdp() with the stored SDP(connection info) and the wright type(answer/offer)
+The step 3 and 7 are not shown in the code, but its just getting the data from the server and calling setSdp() with the stored SDP(connection info) and the right type(answer/offer)

 Warning, depending on the browser you will need to be quick(~10s) doing the 5 to 7 steps or you will get an error in A, or at least I couldnt find a way to extend the timeout.